GooySoft/ulg-template/README.md

 A game template for the Subix ULauncher to get started.

-## Version File
+## Getting Started

-The Version file is just there to help the ULauncher, if the game has been updated.
+  #### Version File

-  - #### Important
+   * The Version file is just there to help the ULauncher, if the game has been updated.
-  Edit the Version file like that: 0.0.1 or 0.0.2 for the next updated (it just need to increas)
+   * Edit the Version file like that: 0.0.1 or 0.0.2 for the next updated (it just need to increase)

-* ### Repo
+  #### Repo
-The Repo needs to be private, otherwise people can access the game without the permission.
+   * The Repo needs to be private, otherwise people can access the game without the permission.

-  - #### Generate an access key to let the ULauncher permission to access the game, version and keys files.
+   * Generate an access key to let the ULauncher permission to access the game, version and keys files.

 * ### What On The World Is ULauncher?